aadhilniyas02/indotravi/README.md

 # IndoTravi Landing Page

-Overview : This project is a fully responsive landing page for IndoTravi created using React, TailwindCSS, and JavaScript.
+Overview : This project is a fully responsive landing page for IndoTravi, I recreated using React, TailwindCSS, and JavaScript.
 It includes interactive components for the date, budget, and guest search form, along with placeholder images.

 Features : Responsive design for mobile, tablet, and desktop views.
 Smooth hover effects and transitions for interactive elements.
 Mock functionality for the search form .
 Placeholder images sourced from Pexels .